MaxwellLevenson/puzzle-tools/README.md

   - Numbers in a single digit range are usually used to index words or letters
   - 5 digit numbers could be zip codes
   - Google ambiguous numbers
+  - Change base of numbers
+  - 10/11 digit numbers can be ISBNs
+  - 10 digit numbers can be phone numbers
+  - Mid range numbers ~50-100 -> ASCII conversion
+  - Pairs of numbers -> Take the difference
 - Letters:
   - If have a grouping on nonsensical letters derived from clues, try to look at the clues to find an ordering (dates, times, addresses, age, etc)
 - Words: